Phd Student, Oklahoma State University

 McClelland, M.M., Gonzales, C.R., Cameron, C.E., Geldhof, G.J., Bowles, R.P, Nancarrow, A.F., Merculief, A., & Tracy, A. (2021).
 The head-toes-knees-shoulders revised: Links to academic outcomes and measures of EF in young children.
 Frontiers in Psychology, 12, 1-14.

-Gonzales, C., Merculief, A., McClelland, M.M., & Ghetti, S. (in press).
+Gonzales, C., Merculief, A., McClelland, M.M., & Ghetti, S. (2022).
 The development of uncertainty monitoring during kindergarten: Change, and longitudinal relations with executive function and vocabulary in children from low‐income backgrounds.
-Child Development.
+Child Development, 93(2), 524-539.

 Assistant Professor, University of Wisconsin - Green Bay